Our Board of Directors

 Carel Bothma – President

-Carel Bothma joined Aged Care Plus in May 2015.
+Carel Bothma joined the Board of Lifeline Harbour to Hawkesbury in July 2012.
 He commenced his career by specialising in Recruitment, Industrial Relations, and Organisational Development for 10 years before joining an executive leadership team leading the Human Resources function.
 Carel has gained his international HR experience from working in South Africa, Asia, New Zealand and project work in Europe.
 He relocated to Australia from South Africa in 1998 with Sara Lee Corporation as HR Director to establish HR functions for Nutrimetics in Australia, New Zealand, Malaysia and Thailand.
 As a business partner, he has introduced a number of organisational effectiveness initiatives such as continuous improvement, high performing culture and culture change initiatives to achieve business results.
-Since 2005, under the ownership of Tupperware Corporations, Carel was HR Director for Nutrimetics Australia and New Zealand.
-After being offered a global HR position in the USA, he decided to remain in Australia.
-Carel’s entry into healthcare came when he joined Australian Hearing as HR Director for 5 years and then St Vincent’s Health for an assignment before he joined Aged Care Plus.
+Carel’s entry into healthcare came when he joined Australian Hearing as HR Director and then St Vincent’s Health for an assignment.
+He then joined The Salvation Army Aged Care Plus in May 2015 as head of HR and later acting CEO and is currently General Manager HR Services.

 David Scott – Deputy President